 The lack of transparency extends beyond prosecutors, critics say.
 The U.S. Sentencing Commission is insulated from political accountability, and can operate in the dark.
 “The commission can act without defending its decisions or its decision-making process,” the libertarian Cato Institute wrote in a policy analysis.
 “The sentences for violent crimes were increased, for instance, ‘where the Commission was convinced that they were inadequate’without any explanation as to what made a punishment ‘inadequate’ or how the commissioners became ‘convinced.'”

-Defendants often feel powerless against a faceless bureaucracy, but judges too complained that guidelines and minimums tied their hands, noting that circumstances of individual cases could be more complex and subjective than the criteria hard-coded in the guidelines.
+Defendants like a California criminal defense lawyer often feel powerless against a faceless bureaucracy, but judges too complained that guidelines and minimums tied their hands, noting that circumstances of individual cases could be more complex and subjective than the criteria hard-coded in the guidelines.

 Congress acknowledged shortcomings with mandatory minimums in 1994 by adding a “safety valve,” which allows judges to go below the minimum for certain first-time, non-violent offenders.

 Ten years later in the landmark U.S. vs. Booker, binding guidelines were ruled unconstitutional, relegating them to “advisory” status, in part because judges were instructed to take into account evidence that had not been proved in court beyond a “more likely than not” standard.
 For example, a jury could quickly convict a person of distributing one ounce of marijuana, then, at sentencing, prosecutors could reveal to the judge–without proving it–that the amount of drugs found was actually 1,000 pounds.
 The sentencing guidelines required the judge to consider the additional information when sentencing the defendant, despite its not having been introduced into evidence during the trial.